ayago/marionette-requirejs/README.md

     * `backbone.radio` is loaded from the cdn.
 It's a dependency of `marionette`.
         * `marionette` is loaded from the cdn.
 It's a dependency of `main.js` and `views/sample-item/sample-item.view.js`.

+### MarionetteJS usage in this project

+MarionetteJS is an opinionated framework for BackboneJS.
+It can be used to create Single Page Applications (SPA).
+This project can be used as a skeletion or starter for such projects.
+It was also used to demonstrate how the individual components via Views can come together through RequireJS.

 ## A word regarding usage of `npm` and `express`

 ExpressJS was used to serve the static files (e.g. App server)